You’ve just spent nearly $2000 on a new M1 Mac.

 Read on to see how your move options compare.
 And then you can decide how you want to move your files over.

-How much data you’re transferring – how many files you have.
+1. How much data you’re transferring – how many files and apps you have.
 And on the size of those files.

-How you’re transferring it.
-And that means the method you use.
+2. How you’re transferring your data – the method you use.

-And it depends even on the type of cable you’re using.
+3. And the type of cable you use.
 When transferring peer to peer over Ethernet.

 Let’s look at some real world examples.